 With the turn of a calendar page, suddenly it’s spring—and it makes a lush arrival in Zion.
 Snowmelt creates a rush of spring runoff and waterfalls begin to flow with dramatic power.
 Soon Zion’s newborn wildlife will make an appearance into this blissful wonderland, as cottony-soft tufts appear on Zion’s cottonwood trees and wildflowers bloom in vivid bursts of color.
-Add in blue skies, lush greenery, and perfect hiking weather and spring has sprung in Zion.
-Here are six reasons why April is an incredible time to visit Zion.
+Add in blue skies, lush greenery, and perfect hiking weather—and you’ll soon realize why you should visit Zion in April.

 As snow begins to melt and spring showers fall, Zion National Park becomes home to spectacular waterfalls.
-While all waterfalls aren’t constantly flowing in Zion, a spring rain can amp up the flow, and there are a few that are more consistent.
+While waterfalls aren’t constantly flowing in Zion, a spring rain can amp up the flow—and there are a few that flow fairly consistently.
 Look for the trio of waterfalls at Lower Emerald Pools, a 300-foot fall at Upper Emerald Pools, and another tall waterfall at the Temple of Sinewava.

 Reminder: Spring runoff can cause fast flow of the Virgin River and spring rain can cause flash flooding.
 Avoid The Narrows during these conditions.
 And always check here for closures or current conditions prior to heading out on any trails that may be impacted by weather.